sasq64/apone/README.md

 * Raspberry PI cross compiler in your path (arm-linux-gnueabihf-gcc etc)
 * A copy of lib, usr/lib, usr/include and vc from a Rasbian Jessie installation

+#### Native compile

+* Similar requirements as Desktop/Linux, but you need at least Rasbian Jessie (not Wheezy) for a modern enough compiler.
+* Also note that compiling on the Raspberry is very slow.

 ### Android